Reviewed by Oct 05, 2020| Updated on

-A correlation coefficient of 1 means there is a positive increase of a fixed proportion in the other for every positive change in one variable.
-A correlation coefficient of -1 means there is a negative decrease of a fixed proportion in the other for every positive increase in one variable.
-The amount of gas in a tank, for example, decreases in (almost) perfect by the distance.
+A correlation coefficient of 1 means there is a positive increase of a fixed proportion in one variable for every positive change in the other variable.
+A correlation coefficient of -1 means there is a decrease of a fixed proportion in one variable for every positive increase in the other variable.
+The amount of gas in a tank, for example, decreases in (almost) perfect ratio by the distance.

-The following are the few types of correlation coefficients:
+The following are the types of correlation coefficients:

-Intra-class Intraclass Correlation (ICC) is a descriptive statistics that can be used when quantitative comparisons are made on units that are grouped into groups; it explains how strongly units in the same group resemble each other.
+2. Intra-Class Intra-Class Correlation (ICC) is a descriptive statistics that can be used when quantitative comparisons are made on units that are bundled into groups.
+It explains how strongly units in the same group resemble each other.